edmore/jflickery/README.txt

 Usage :

-Place your Flickr key and user id in the "jFlickeryConfig.js" file.
+Edit the "jFlickeryConfig.js" file to include your Flickr API key and User ID.

 //To get the list of PhotoSets jFlickery.getJSON("photosets.getList");